 If conj is True, return a CNF.
 Otherwise, return a DNF.

-'''

-pyeda.boolalg.expr.Majority(args, simplify=True, conj=False)

-'''

-Return an expression that means "the majority of input functions are true".
+pyeda.boolalg.expr.OneHot (\xs, simplify=True, conj=True) Return an expression that means "exactly one input function is true".

 If conj is True, return a CNF.
 Otherwise, return a DNF.